While forgotten baby syndrome can occur any time of year, it is particularly deadly from…

 Check your vehicle’s coolant

-Ensure tires are properly inflated and without
+Ensure tires are properly inflated and without damage

 Tires are, arguably, the most important part of your vehicle.
 They are your first line of defense for both performance and safety.
 Worn or underinflated tires can be a ticking time bomb, leading to blowouts on highways and interstates.